 A pot is specially dedicated for liquids.
-Pots are used by chefs to boil water for cooking pasta, rice, boiling vegetables, etc. At the same time pots are used for making stews and soups.
+Pots are used by chefs to boil water for cooking pasta, rice, boiling vegetables, etc. At the same time pots are used for making stews, boil tofu and soups.
 The ability of pots to evenly distribute heat around the body makes them great for slowly cooked meals.

 Meanwhile, saucepans are closely related to pots in terms of usability.
 Saucepan’s are best used to cook sauces and other liquids.
 The steep sides of saucepans give them the ability to evenly heat sauces.